OneMadGypsy/SimPIL-Font/README.md

 size         = sf.size                   # 22
 ```

 You can call the inline `.export()` method to save a json file with the below format.
 All possible encodings are included.
-This can come in very handy if you want an overview of all the available font requests, and their proper encoding.
+This may be useful if you want an overview of all the available font requests and/or their proper encoding.
 ```json
 {
     "unic": ["Family Name facetype", "Family Name facetype", "Family Name facetype"],